Income protection insurance

 Customers sometimes think that once their complaint has been resolved, the policy will continue to pay out indefinitely.
 But you can choose to review the customer's level of disability at regular intervals.

 When recommending compensation, we’ll tell you to pay the claim to the present date.
-In practice, businesses are likely to continue to pay at least until the next review of the claim.
+In practice, businesses are likely to continue to pay at least until the next claim review.

 If we decide that you shouldn’t have stopped paying the benefits, we’ll tell you to reinstate the claim, bringing it up to date (again, with interest).